 2) The SearchSoft application system works best in the Mozilla Firefox or Google Chrome web browsers.

 3) For your application to be considered complete, you must submit all of the following:

-Make sure you check off "Teacher" in Applicant type for both Teachers and School Counselors.
+Make sure you check off "Teacher" in Applicant type.

 Cover Letter: your cover letter will be typed directly into the application, so we suggest writing it first in a Word document; the portal provides specific instructions on how to copy/paste the letter without formatting issues.